goodmorningdata/goodmorningdata.github.io/_posts/2019-5-1-What-are-the-national-parks.md

                  tiles = 'Stamen Terrain')
 ```

-Location markers for each National Park were added to the map with a clickable popup link to the NPS page for the park.
-Icon types (Font Awsesome), and colors are assigned in the dataframe, df_icon.
+Location markers for each national park were added to the map with a clickable popup link to the NPS page for the park.
+Icon types (Font Awesome), and colors are assigned in the dataframe, df_icon.

 ```python
 for _, row in (df[~df.lat.isnull()]